Sorry, But These Skincare Products Are A Scam

 For every skincare must-have, like cleanser (important for removing makeup, oil and daily grime) and sunscreen (for protecting skin against damaging UV rays), there is a rather dubious product on the market.
 One of them is blue light skincare, which professes to protect skin against the light emitted from laptop and phone screens.
 Right now, there isn't much evidence to confirm that blue light is a threat to skin, unlike UV, which can cause cancer and accelerate the signs of ageing.
 As a result, beauty lovers everywhere are questioning product claims.
 Most recently, influencers Valkyrae and Addison Rae went viral for all the wrong reasons when they advertised blue light skincare, with people on Twitter referring to the idea as a "scam".

 Blue light mists, creams and serums aren't the only products to be sceptical about.
-Ahead, some of London's most trustworthy skincare experts share their thoughts on the popular beauty buys that might not be worth your money after all.
+Ahead, some of the world's most trustworthy skincare experts share their thoughts on the popular beauty buys that might not be worth your money after all.